trinet-at/mezzio-test/README.md

 the `Container` and `Application` based on your config file.
 Config file locations default to the [mezzio-skeleton](https://github.com/mezzio/mezzio-skeleton), but can be reconfigured.

-Also, a `TestConfigPostProcessor` is provided for injection custom testing configuration (custom database, custom container configuration, ...).
+Also, a `TestConfigProvider` is provided for loading custom testing configuration (custom database, custom container configuration, ...).

 ## Usage